OpenTermsArchive/contrib-versions/Vbulletin/Privacy Policy.md

 Data Controller and Contracting Parties

-For the purposes of the General Data Protection Regulation 2016/679 (the “GDPR”), the Data Controller is MH Sub I, LLC registered in the State of Delaware, United States of America with a registered address at 909 N. Sepulveda Blvd.
-11th Floor., El Segundo CA 90245.
+For the purposes of the General Data Protection Regulation 2016/679 (the “GDPR”), the Data Controller is MH Sub I, LLC registered in the State of Delaware, United States of America with a registered address at 909 N. Pacific Coast Highway, 11th Floor., El Segundo CA 90245.

 You can contact our Data Protection Officer by sending an email to privacy@internetbrands.com or by writing to:

 MH Sub I, LLC
 Attn: Legal Department
-909 N. Sepulveda Blvd., 11th Floor
+909 N. Pacific Coast Highway, 11th Floor
 El Segundo, California 90245 U.S.A.

 6. Personal Information that You Provide to Us